top of page

 A Relational Approach to Issue Linkage: Evidence from Environmental Linkages in American Trade Agreements

-Culture or Security?
-How Gender Trumps Geopolitics in Shaping Support for Trade with Strategic Partners with Jongwoo Jeong.
+Geopolitical Overtake: The Political Psychology of LGBT+ Norm Diplomacy with Jongwoo Jeong.
 Winner of the 2023 APSA Centennial Center Summer Research Grant, Women & Politics Fund.

 PEER-REVIEWED ARTICLES

 Under what conditions do governments discipline powerful multinational companies for breaching global corporate norms?
 Existing IR theories have shown that peer monitoring and transnational advocacy are crucial strategies that shine a spotlight on norm violations.
 Despite the importance of those strategies, governments in the Global North have not consistently condemned their home-grown multinational companies for breaking norms related to climate or human rights in the Global South.
 This paper argues that the effect of such spotlighting is crucially moderated by electoral institutions, and legislators in proportional representation systems are more likely than those in majoritarian systems to push multinational companies to comply with global norms when such issues are in the spotlight.
 I find supporting evidence from the OECD Guidelines’ Specific Instance process and case studies.
 This article shows that traditional strategies to promote norm compliance, such as transnational advocacy and peer pressure, work differently in different countries, and electoral systems in the Global North can have unintended distributional consequences for norm beneficiaries.
+Link

 Environmental issue linkage as an electoral advantage: the case of NAFTA.
 Review of International Political Economy (2021): 1-28.

 Why would some legislators alter their votes on trade agreements in return for environmental side agreements that may be hard to enforce?
 While numerous studies have examined the effects of side agreements, few have evaluated their impact on legislators’ positions on a trade agreement over time.
 This paper examines the effects of the environmental side deal attached to NAFTA, with novel time-series survey data that captures the evolution of House members’ positions on NAFTA during discussion and finalization of the environmental side of the free trade agreement.
 I find that pro-environmental legislators in safe districts tended to withdraw their support for NAFTA once the side deal was agreed upon, whereas those in competitive districts stood their ground and increased their support in the final stage of voting.
 Contrary to the conventional wisdom, I find little evidence that the side deal assuaged legislators in import-competing districts.
 This article shows how the effectiveness of international institutions is moderated in important ways by electoral considerations.
-Click here to see the article
+Link

 Experience, communication, and collective action: financial autonomy and capital market development in East Asia.
 New Political Economy (2022): 27-5, 731-753. with Yong Wook Lee

 From the creation of the eurozone to the African Financial Markets Initiative, the world has seen the emergence of regional financial institutions in recent decades.
 East Asia is no exception.
 ASEAN plus Three (China, Japan, and Korea) has institutionalised the Asian Bond Marked Initiative (ABMI) since 2003.
 What explains the development of the ABMI?
 We argue that East Asian states established it as an institutional mechanism for regional financial autonomy constrained by their dependence on Western financial market.
 In making this argument, we propose an experience-communication analytical framework to systematically investigate the formation of collective economic interests.
 We show that the analytical framework captures the timing and the content of the institutional evolution of the ABMI with greater precision.
 To demonstrate our claim, we attempt to make best use of both qualitative process tracing and quantitative collocational analysis for the validity and reliability of our claim.
 Particular attention is paid to analysing the politics of inclusion and exclusion in membership as ASEAN plus Three states shifted the forum for regional bond market cooperation from the APEC, of which the United States is a member, to the ABMI, which excludes the United States in pursuing regional financial autonomy.
-Click here to see the article
+Link

 Does the U.S. Congress Respond to Public Opinion in Trade?
 American Politics Research (2023). with Michael Pomirchy & Bryan Schonfeld

 Are U.S. legislators responsive to public opinion on trade?
 Despite the prevalence of preference-based approaches to international trade, not much work has directly assessed the relationship between constituency opinion and positioning by members of Congress on trade bills.
 We assess dynamic responsiveness (whether shifting constituency opinion on trade yields corresponding changes among legislators) by exploiting an original dataset on the positions of members of Congress on the North American Free Trade Agreement (NAFTA) at various points leading up to the November 1993 roll-call vote.
 We find no evidence of dynamic responsiveness to shifting constituency opinion on even a highly salient piece of trade legislation.
 We provide qualitative evidence that interest group influence may instead be the predominant source of shifting legislator positioning on trade.
-Click here to see the article
+Link

 POLICY CONTRIBUTIONS